nishan0x00/soar-automation-limacharlie-tines/README.md

 │   ├── slack-alert-declined.json    # Slack message when isolation is declined
 │   ├── email-template.md            # HTML email used for detection alert
 │   └── alert-fields.md              # Reference for alert metadata fields
 ├── ...

 ---

-\## 💡 Why This Project?
+## 💡 Why This Project?

 This project simulates an actual SOC (Security Operations Center) workflow and highlights:

-\- Threat detection
+- Threat detection

-\- Alert enrichment
+- Alert enrichment

-\- Conditional automation
+- Conditional automation

-\- Human-in-the-loop response
+- Human-in-the-loop response

-\- Real-time decision-based remediation
+- Real-time decision-based remediation

 ---

-\## 🚀 Skills Demonstrated
+## 🚀 Skills Demonstrated

-\- SOAR \& EDR Integration (LimaCharlie + Tines)
+- SOAR & EDR Integration (LimaCharlie + Tines)

-\- Incident response automation
+- Incident response automation

-\- REST API usage
+- REST API usage

-\- Alert engineering and delivery
+- Alert engineering and delivery

-\- Security tool orchestration
+- Security tool orchestration

 ---

-\## 🔐 Disclaimer
+## 🔐 Disclaimer

 This project uses LaZagne strictly for educational and detection simulation purposes.
 No credentials were harvested or misused.

 ---

-\##📫 Contact
+## 📫 Contact

 Want to learn more or collaborate?
-Reach out via LinkedIn or open an issue.
+Reach out via [LinkedIn](https://www.linkedin.com/) or open an issue in this repo.